mirucon/coldbox/readme.txt

 * Updated: Moved the customizer option "Logo" to the "Coldbox: Header Settings" from "Site Identity"
 * Updated: Default font family value
 * Updated: Template Hierarchy; img/ and fonts/ directories are now at assets/ folder, and czr/ directory is now at parts/ folder.
+* And other small bug fixes and performance improvements.

 = 1.4.1 =